syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNavigationDrawer/position.md

 control: NavigationDrawer
 documentation: ug
 ---
-# Position
+# Configuring The Drawer In Different Sides

 The `Position` property specifies the sliding position of the DrawerView panel.
-The `Position` property has the following four options:
+The `Position` property has the following four options.

 * Left